armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 {{% /tab %}}
 {{% tab name="Halyard" %}}

-Add a new file named `spinnaker-local.yml` under your **profiles** directory, and add the next configuration, if you already have an `spinnaker-local.yml` just add the config to the existing file.
+In the `/.hal/default/profiles` directory, add the following configuration to `spinnaker-local.yml`.
+If the file does not exist, create it and add the configuration.

 ```yaml
 #spinnaker-local.yml